claudsan/droidparts.org/index.rst

 * Better *logger* (log any object without a tag).
 * *RESTClient* for GETting, PUTting, POSTing, DELETing & InputStream-getting, also speaks JSON.
-* *ImageAttacher* to asynchronously attach images to ImageViews, cross fade support.
+* *ImageFetcher* to asynchronously attach images to ImageViews, with caching, cross-fade & transformation support.
 * Numerous *Utils*.
 * Support for *Fragments*, both native and `ActionBarSherlock <https://github.com/JakeWharton/ActionBarSherlock>`_-based.